-When you connect to a private network using a VPN client on Windows 10, you’ll notice that your internet surfing experience begins to slow down dramatically.
+When you connect to a private network using a VPN client on Windows 10, you’ll notice that your internet browsing experience begins to slow down dramatically.

-The slow internet connection can be attributed to the fact that when you’re connected using a VPN connection your computer will automatically add a new default route to your network connection.
-When this happens, your web traffic will get routed through the VPN connection and through the private network, instead of using your internet connection.
+The slow internet connection can be attributed to the fact that when you’re connected to a VPN server your device will automatically add a new default route to your network connection.
+When this happens, your web traffic will get routed through the VPN connection and through the private network, instead of using the local internet connection.

-Right-click the VPN connection adapter and select Properties.
+Right-click the VPN connection adapter and select the Properties option.

 Click the Networking tab.

 Uncheck the Internet Protocol Version 6 (TCP/IPv6) option.

 Make sure Internet Protocol Version 4 (TCP/IPv4) is checked and select the option.

 Click the Advanced button.

 On the “IP Settings” tab clear the Use default gateway on remote network option.